drgrice1/pg-language-server/README.md

 ### Perl Critic Customization

-You should specify a Perl::Critic profile via `pg.perlcriticProfile`.
-You can use `$workspaceFolder` as a place holder.
-If `pg.perlcriticProfile` is not set, it will check for `~./perlcriticrc`.
-If that also does not exist, a default profile will be used.
-The profile with default severity 4 is recommended, but you can change `pg.perlcritic.severity1` through `pg.perlcritic.severity5`.
+You can specify a Perl::Critic profile via `pg.perlcriticProfile`.
+You can use `$workspaceFolder` as a place holder in the value of this variable.
+If `pg.perlcriticProfile` is not set, then a `~./.pg-perlcriticrc` file will be used if found.
+If that also does not exist, the default pg perlcritic profile will be used.
+This default profile with perlcritic severity 4 is recommended, but you can change `pg.perlcriticSeverity` if desired.
 Allowable options are error, warning, info, and hint.
+The default diagnostic severity (used for coloring the squiggly underlines) is reasonable, but you can change `pg.severity1` through `pg.severity5`.
+Allowable options are error, warning, info, and hint.

 ### Perl Tidy Customization

-Set `pg.pgPerltidyProfile` if you would like customized formatting.
-You can use `$workspaceFolder` as a place holder.
-Otherwise, the default PG `.pg-perlcricic` profile will be used.
+Set `pg.perltidyProfile` if you would like customized formatting.
+You can use `$workspaceFolder` as a place holder in the value of this variable.
+Otherwise, the [`perltidy-pg.rc`](https://github.com/openwebwork/pg/blob/main/bin/perltidy-pg.rc) profile from the PG repository will be used.

 ### Build From Source